CM-GAN: Image Inpainting with Cascaded Modulation GAN and Object-Aware Training: Experiments

 \textbf{Masked-$R_1$ regularization} \quad We start from a \texttt{baseline} with a simple encoder-decoder structure based on global-vector modulation~\cite{comodgan} and skip connection.
 We compare the baseline trained with $R_1$ regularization with the model trained with masked $R_1$ regularization regularization (\texttt{baseline+m$R_1$}).
 From the result, the masked $R_1$ regularization improves the numerical metrics as the designed loss avoids computing gradient at the fixed input region.

 \textbf{Cascaded Modulation} \quad We next evaluate the cascaded modulation design on top of the baseline network and m$R_1$ loss.
-Specifically, we cascade global and spatial modulation on the baseline to get the main CM model \texttt{baseline+CM (g-s) ours} which improves all numerical metrics.
+Specifically, we evaluate a baseline model with spatial modulation instead of the global code modulation, i.e. \texttt{baseline + s}.
+The performance improvement verify the effectiveness of the spatial adaptation introduced by spatial modulation.
+Next, we cascade global and spatial modulation on the baseline to get the main CM model \texttt{baseline+CM (g-s) ours} which improves all numerical metrics.
 To better understand CM, we visually compare \texttt{baseline} with \texttt{baseline+CM (g-s) ours} in \cref{fig:ablation_CM} and find that CM significantly improves the synthesized color, texture and global semantic and corrects the color blob artifact~\cite{comodgan}, which confirms the effectiveness of CM on correcting the incoherent feature in a global-semantic aware fashion.

-\textbf{Choices of Second-stage Modulation} \quad We evaluate other variant of the second-stage modulation choices: i) we replace our StyleGAN2-compatible spatial with skip connection, resulting in a model that cascades global modulation twice, i.e. \texttt{baseline+CM(g-g)}, ii) we test the CM baseline with the spatial modulation of \cite{stylemapgan}, i.e. \texttt{baseline+CM(g-\cite{stylemapgan})}.
+\textbf{Choices of Second-stage Modulation} \quad We evaluate other variant of the second-stage modulation choices: i) we replace our StyleGAN2-compatible spatial with skip connection, resulting in a model that cascades global modulation twice, i.e. \texttt{baseline+CM(g-g)}, ii) we test the CM baseline with the spatial modulation of \cite{stylemapgan}, i.e. \texttt{baseline+CM(g-\cite{stylemapgan})} and iii) we drop the demodulation step (\cref{eq:demodulation}) from the spatial modulation step, resulting a model with a plain spatial modulation operation, i.e. \texttt{Baseline + CM (g-s) plain}.
 From the results, our spatial modulation outperforms the global modulation version as we modulate feature using both global and spatial code.
 We found \cite{stylemapgan} does not improve CM as the instance normalization of \cite{stylemapgan} is designed for StyleGAN and is less compatible with our baseline.
-For the same reason, we found SPADE~\cite{spade} not compatible with our baseline due to the use of batch normalization.
+Furthermore, demodulation seems crucial to the model as it regularizes the intermediate feature activation.
+Finally, for the same reason as \cite{stylemapgan}, we found SPADE~\cite{spade} not compatible with our baseline due to the use of batch normalization.

 \textbf{Perceptual Loss} \quad The perceptual loss (perc.) provides additional semantic supervision to the network and can significantly improve the FID metrics.
 However, it slightly decreases the discriminative U/P-IDS scores as perceptual loss may lead to certain visual patterns that are imperceptible to human.